jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-In practice, such an attack would be of minimal effect since any competent competitor that found itself unable to issue certificates due to lack of support for a Property marked critical SHOULD investigate the cause and report the reason to the customer.
+In practice, such an attack would be of minimal effect since any competent competitor that found itself unable to issue certificates due to lack of support for a Property marked critical should investigate the cause and report the reason to the customer.
 The customer will thus discover that they had been deceived.